LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 ## Who this playbook guide is intended for

-You will be a data analysts or engineer with access to the Data Platform via the AWS `Management console`, so that your [AWS Start page](https://d-936715b9ec.awsapps.com/start#/), expanded below the `AWS Account` box, includes the following:
+**Given** you are a data analysts or engineer with access to the Data Platform via the AWS `Management console`,
+**and** your [AWS Start page](https://d-936715b9ec.awsapps.com/start#/) expands below the `AWS Account` box to show the following:

 - `DataPlatformPlanningProd` listed under `DataPlatform-Production`
 - `AWSPowerUserAccess` listed under `DataPlatform-Pre-Production`

 This guide assumes a basic understanding of AWS Glue and Amazon Athena and how to use them.
 In additional have a  basic understanding of how Git and Github work, eg. how to create a new branch and subsequently merge it with the main trunk of development.
 In practice, analysts will in any case need to reach out to members, or other members, of the Data Platform team for code review and assistance in deploying the changes and rolling back faults in production.

-### The primary scenario
+### The scenario

-This assumes the Tascomi API table resources needed and identified by Planning data users are not currently unavailable from the `dataplatform-prod-Tascomi-refined-zone` of the Production Data Platform and need to be added to the data pipeline as soon as possible.
+A data user has identified Tascomi API table resources needed by Planning, which are not currently unavailable from the `dataplatform-prod-Tascomi-refined-zone` of the Production Data Platform, and therefore must be added to the Tascomi data pipeline.

-This guide will fulfill this basic requirement.
-However other scenarios could arise, which although appear similar, will actually require alternative remedies as follows:
+This guide will take you through the process of adding those new table resources.
+However other scenarios might arise, which although based on a need for Tascomi data resources by data users, might actually require some alternative remedy as follows:

-### Alternative scenarios
+### Alternative scenarios considered

-#### 1. Discovering new attributes added by the vendor, added to the static tables
+#### a) Discovering new data attributes were added by the vendor, added to the static tables

  It is generally rare for vendors to frequently change REST API schemas that their customers rely upon.
-Far more likely with Tascomi though, are additions to attributes or coded-lookups required by changes to Planning procedures or legislation and implemented in the Tascomi software.
+Far more likely with Tascomi though, are additions to attributes or coded-lookups, possibly required by changes to Planning procedures or legislation and implemented in the Tascomi software by the vendor.

- In such cases, involving static tables, the existing ingestion pipeline should absorb those changes and it will be the job of data analysts to expose data linked to new attributes or lookups.
+ In such cases, involving static tables, the existing ingestion pipeline should automatically absorb those changes and it will be the job of data analysts to expose data linked to new attributes or lookups, in their own applications or pipelines.
+Indeed, they should be mindful of how any such additions in future might have side effects, eg. consider how aggregates are performed by their applications.

- Because changes to static tables occur infrequently, attributes added to static tables are ingested on a weekly basis, although ingestion could be manually triggered any time if needed.
-Analysts' data dashboards that rely upon such attributes should allow for additions incorporated later, mindful of how these additions might have side effects, say with how aggregates that are performed.
+ Because changes to static tables occur infrequently, any attributes added to static tables will be ingested on a weekly basis.
+But on discovery if this is needed sooner, ingestion could be manually triggered any time.

-#### 2. Discovering changes made to Tascomi API by the vendor
+#### b) Discovering changes made to Tascomi API by the vendor

-Although it ought to be rare for the Tascomi vendor to change it's REST API schema, there are however, weaknesses in the Tascomi data model that could force such changes in future.
+Although it ought to be rare for the Tascomi vendor to change it's REST API schema, there remain however, weaknesses in the Tascomi data model that could force such changes in future.

 Indeed, it is conceivable that the main Tascomi `Application` table might be extended further with new columns.
 This is a high risk future requirement due to this table's insufficient normalization by the vendor, such that the `Application` table has grown to a colossal 752 columns.
 Alternatively, columns might have been logically grouped and migrated to separate tables, instead of being left in this unwieldy current form.

-But if the main `Application` table were to change then the following guide will be of little immediate use since the existing Tascomi data pipeline would need to be re-worked and tested first.
+But if the main `Application` table were to change then the following guide will be of little immediate use since the existing Tascomi data pipeline would need to be re-engineered and tested first.
 In such an event you would need to seek advise from the Data Platform team.

 <!---:::info--->
-> **ⓘ INFO**
+>**`ⓘ` INFO**
-> Details of a toolkit in development, comprising AWS Glue & Athena scripts, including an Athena SQL script to be used later in Pre-production, will be added here later.
-This will allow the currently ingested table resources with their API columns embedded within a single JSON column in the database, to be compared with the current API documentation so that schema changes can be detected before proceeding further.
+>Details of a toolkit in development, comprising AWS Glue & Athena scripts, including an Athena SQL script to be used later in Pre-production, will be added here later.
+This will allow the currently ingested table resources with their API columns embedded within a single JSON column in the database, to be compared with the current API documentation so that schema changes can be discovered before proceeding further.
 <!---:::--->

 ---

-## The primary scenario in detail
+## The scenario in detail

 Consider your service request factored into the following ticket template.
-Each of the following sections may be transcribed to a new Jira ticket...
+Each of the following sections may be transcribed to a new [***numbered Jira ticket***](#the-scenario-in-detail)...

 ### User story